lachlanhBath/car-webapp/docs/backend-architecture.md

 ## Testing Strategy

-- Unit tests for models and services
+- Unit tests for models and services with Minitest
 - Integration tests for API endpoints
 - Job testing with Sidekiq test helpers
 - Mocked external services